RoPE Attention Can Be Trained in Almost Linear Time: Introduction

 In this work, we aim to address the question by presenting the first efficient algorithm for backward computation in RoPE attention under the bounded entry.
 Our main result shows that the backward gradient computations for the RoPE attention match their forward version's efficiency.
 Therefore, by leveraging our algorithm in approximating backward computations in the RoPE attention with the forward algorithm from~\cite{as24_rope}, we will improve the overall time complexity of RoPE attention to almost linear time with bounded entries.

-To the best of our knowledge, this is the first work to characterize the fine-grained complexity of backward computations in RoPE attentions, extending prior results on forward computations in RoPE attention~\cite{as24_rope}.
+To the best of our knowledge, this is the first work to characterize the fine-grained complexity of backward computations in RoPE attentions, extending prior results on forward computations in RoPE attention~\citep{as24_rope}.
 Our contribution can be described as follows. \begin{itemize} \item We formulated the closed-form gradient for the RoPE attention (see Lemma~\ref{lem:grad_closed}) along with its exact time complexity (see Theorem~\ref{thm:grad_time}). \item We derive the almost linear time backward approximation (see Theorem~\ref{thm:grad_low_rank}) for RoPE attention based on the closed-form gradient. \item We show that with lower bounds derived from the SETH, the bounded entry condition is necessary for subquadratic performance (see Theorem~\ref{thm:lower_bound}). \end{itemize}

 \paragraph{Roadmap.} In Section~\ref{sec:related_work}, we present some relevant papers.
 In Section~\ref{sec:preli_rope}, we show essential components for the RoPE attention.
-In Section~\ref{sec:grad_compute}, we present the details of getting the gradients of RoPE-based attention mechanisms.
-Section~\ref{sec:gradient_time} discusses the exact time complexity for computing RoPE attention gradients.
-Section~\ref{sec:low_rank} shows the fast computation of gradient using the polynomial method.
+Section~\ref{sec:gradient_time} gives the closed form of the RoPE Attention gradient and discusses the exact time complexity to compute it.
+Section~\ref{sec:low_rank} shows the fast computation of the RoPE Attention gradient in almost linear time.
 Section~\ref{sec:hardness} details the lower bounds of hardness.
 Finally, Section~\ref{sec:conclusion} provides conclusions and avenues for future work.